 We recently planned for 400 people to come to Barcelona for the Netcentric Summit 2018.
 They were from 12 different locations.
 We sent out a Typeform asking everyone where they are coming from and how long they will be staying.
 Then we sorted these responses and grouped people together based on location and dates.
 Once we did that, we based our approach on what was right for each individual group.

-The best thing you can do is to get all of the information up front.
+The best thing you can do is to get all of the information upfront.
 Try to proactively ask questions.
-So don’t just stop at knowing that you need a hotel in London, for example.
+So don’t just stop at knowing that you need a hotel in Tampa or San Francisco, for example.
 Find out exactly what neighborhood and what style of hotel is preferred, like modern or boutique.

 I also try to get pre-approved for booking, especially with trips that are coming up soon.
 Let’s say there is a group trip of 16 people and the trip is 6 weeks away.